Mjz86/C_colon/mcc.md

  // we have the base vtable pointer, we know that if the cast was successful, it would be that the drived table has the base table indide it at a known offset,
  // so, we first see if the space between the root and the castation-table can allow such a thing,
 // if not, cast fails, if it can, we go at that offset, and get the castation_table_ref assuming its valid and see if the 256bit hash matches,
-// if the hash matches we are in the correct place, if we are, we're done and successful, we just use the offsets.
+// if the hash matches we are in the correct place, if we are, we are done and successful, we just use the offsets.
 // so this is O(1) operation, not even the search is necessary
 // note that this is a algorithm dependens on the assumption of unique hashes, and the failure would be reading a memory that is exactly what the hash is, but not being the castation-table hash, this is astronomically unlikely because its 256 bits that are needed to match and its a cryptographic hash, so even more unlikely, practically impossible.